limatila/love-duds/README.md

 # Love-Duds
  A love letter for my girlfriend <br>
- access at bit.ly/amo-vc, or the production link (always in /dist/, or /dist/index.html)
+ access at bit.ly/amo-vc, or the production link (if 404 given, add /dist/ or /dist/index.html)

 ## Running
  for changes, use tailwindcss (output to ./dist/output.css) <br>